Membership FAQs

 Students N/A $20

-To start our paid membership journey we have chosen a ‘headcount’ model.
+We have chosen a ‘headcount’ model.
 This is primarily because the support we intend to deliver in the next few years focuses on people as individuals – the development of personal careers and new small businesses, or listening and lobbying on behalf of leaders in our larger businesses.

-Do I need to pay as an individual if my workplace is a studio member?
+Q: Do I need to pay as an individual if my workplace is a studio member?

 Our newsletter will remain open to subscribers this year and, while it is a resource-intensive piece of work each month, it is value we want to give to the community for free.
 There will likely be additional email communications to members-only.

-Why are students not free?
+Q: Why are students not free?

-Can non-members still attend NZGDC?
+Q: Can non-members still attend NZGDC?

 Yes, members receive a ticket price discount and may hear about events sooner, but non-members will continue to have the opportunity to buy full price tickets to our events.

-What if I don’t work in the industry but I hope to eventually?
+Q: What if I don’t work in the industry but I hope to eventually?

 Naturally, industry membership associations such as ours – whose main goals involve industry growth – tend to serve more the interests of those who already work in, or with, our industry.
 Hobbyists may not often feel they would gain as much value from such a membership.